plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 }
 ```

 Now we have a reference to the `SYSTEM` page tables it would make sense to go for the `ntoskrnl` base address.
-We have a reference to the `HalpLMStub` function which is at an offset to the base of §ntoskrnl§.
+We have a reference to the `HalpLMStub` function which is at an offset to the base of `ntoskrnl`.
 In normal circumstances we might use WinDbg to find that offset but I want to explore how I could make it version independant.

 ## Discovering NTOSKRNL Base